YinanTsao/LASSY/README.md

   "opti_pref": 1
 }
 ```
+One could use real network latencies, or simulate between each pair of user-site using 'tc'.

 Note that the service rate of applications vary in a small range, instead of a constant. make sure to have the lowest estimated service rate as redundancy for the best performance.